 CSUB recognizes that the abuse of alcohol and other drugs is detrimental to the educational mission of the University, as well as to individual members of the University community and their families.
 All members of the University community have a stake in ensuring that alcohol is used in a responsible manner.
-To achieve this end, CSUB has developed a comprehensive approach to address potential and/or problems of substance abuse.
-This approach emphasizes the following components:
+To achieve this end,

+CSUB has developed a comprand/or problems of substanc following components:

-- Taking effective steps to create and maintain an environment conducive to educational growth for student's faculty, and staff. - Providing continual education, prevention, and intervention services along with referrals to community treatment facilities as needed. - Encouraging students who are experiencing difficulties associated with alcohol and/or illicit drug use to seek an assessment, counseling, and other treatment services voluntarily with the understanding that assistance is confidential. - Assessing university sanctions for the manufacture, distribution, use or possession of illegal drugs or the possession of alcohol which may include prosecution under applicable state and federal laws.
+Taking effective steps to conducive to educational

+- Providing continual education, prevention, and intervention services along with referrals to community treatment facilities as needed. - Encouraging students who are experiencing difficulties associated with alcohol and/or illicit drug use to seek an assessment, counseling, and other treatment services voluntarily with the understanding that assistance is confidential. - Assessing university sanctions for the manufacture, distribution, use or possession of illegal drugs or the possession of alcohol which may include prosecution under applicable state and federal laws.